nhsbsa/nhsbsa-digital-playbook/src/design/interaction-designer/beta.md

 ### Interaction design involvement

 As an interaction designer, you might be involved in:
-- taking the design you've agreed on and working with the service team in testing it with a small, controlled group of users to underestand how it works and remove any risks before live
+- taking the design you've agreed on and working with the service team in testing it with a small, controlled group of users to understand how it works and remove any risks before live
 - working collaboratively with the team to decide whether identified issues require further testing or can be safely released and measures, considering risk, delivery impact, user satisfaction, accessibility and inclusivity requirements, assisted digital needs and cost
 - ensuring solutions are inclusive and accessible to everyone, offering both digital and offline routes, and meeting all user needs identified through research
 - ensuring interaction design solutions meet the latest published [WCAG standards](https://www.w3.org/TR/WCAG22/) to 'AA' standard